axeldelafosse/stemgen/README.md

+# INSTRUCTIONS ON GPU USAGE
+Make sure your vm or device recognises your GPU.
+[WSL Step 1](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#set-wsl-version-to-1-or-2) [WSL Step 2](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)

+apt install ffmpeg sox jo -y

+pip3 install demucs

+./stemgen-GPU

+all this does is remove the CPU as the default.

 # 🎛 Stemgen

 Stemgen is a Stem file generator.
 Convert any track into a Stem and have fun with Traktor.